 Mission and Objectives

-- create and maintain an interoperability testing and certification program
+- Operate an equipment interoperability testing and certification program.

-- work with regulators to develop an environment in which the technology can flourish
+- Give advise to regulators to ascertain an environment in which the technology can flourish.

 The Members Assembly drives the DMR Associations.
 It begins all the actions and work needed to achieve the purposes of the DMR Association and it determines the membership fees, reviews the work of the Marketing and Technical Working Groups, elects Chairman of the Organisation.
 Category One and Category Two members have voting rights and all member companies have the right to attend meetings.
 Most of the Association’s detailed work is undertaken by two specialist working groups; one for technical issues and one for marketing, both reporting to the Members Assembly.
 The officers of the Association are elected from the membership.